yanqiuche/low-power-epilepsy-detection/MEETINGS.md

 ### 9-Juli

 1. List all things still needed to be done

+### 24-Juli
+1. Extracted features
+2. Subtract to features from each other
+3. Check if 50Hz

+### 30-Juli
+1. Images + signals under singals
+2. Corr_matrix, window, channels

+### 4-August
+1. Add histograms of the data
+2. Show histograms of diffrente time frame B2B
+3. Search for networks which use statistical data as input
+4. Check if papers about correlation matrix with EC/ normal EEG